Reidar Merli

 Reidar Merli (1 April 1917 – 29 December 2007) was a Norwegian wrestler.
 He was born in Aurskog-Høland, and represented the club Kolbotn IL.
 He competed in Greco-Roman wrestling at the 1948 Summer Olympics in London, where he placed sixth (shared), and at the 1952 Summer Olympics in Helsinki, where he placed fifth.

+He won a silver medal in bantam weight at the 1947 European Wrestling Championships.